sbarthol/bittorrent/README.md

 * To determine which piece is to be requested next by a connection, I used a priority queue that keeps the least requested pieces on top.
 When I pop, I check whether the piece has been received.
 * In order to read from multiple TCP sockets at the same time in one single thread, I used the epoll facility (Linux kernel 2.5.44 and above).
 * A worker thread buffers the received data and flushes it to the disk from time to time.
+* The current download speed is calculated in a separate worker thread using an exponential decay formula.

 ## Demo
 ![demo](demo.gif)